-It can start as a dull ache and quickly turn into a sharp, burning sensation that makes simple things like sitting at your desk or getting out of the car feel impossible.
-Sciatica doesn't just cause physical pain; it disrupts your entire life, forcing you to put your favorite activities on hold.
-You don't have to accept this as your new normal.
-Finding a solution begins with understanding what’s causing the nerve irritation in the first place.
-For many, the source is a subtle misalignment in the lower back or pelvis.
-A gentle chiropractic adjustment for sciatica can correct this imbalance, providing the lasting relief you need to get back to living your life fully.
+It starts as a dull ache, then becomes a sharp, burning pain that makes sitting at your desk or getting out of the car feel impossible.
+Sciatica doesn't just cause physical pain; it disrupts your entire life.
+But you don't have to accept this as your new normal.
+The real solution isn't masking the symptoms—it's finding the root cause.
+For many, that's a subtle misalignment in the lower back or pelvis.
+A gentle chiropractic adjustment for sciatica can correct this imbalance.
+These specific chiropractic adjustments for sciatica provide the lasting relief you need to get back to living fully.

 If you’ve ever felt a sharp, shooting pain that travels from your lower back down through your leg, you might have been told you have sciatica.
 But sciatica isn't actually a diagnosis—it's a symptom.
 Think of it as a signpost pointing to a deeper issue.
 The term describes the pain caused by irritation or compression of the sciatic nerve, which is the longest nerve in your body.
 It runs from your lower back, through your hips and buttocks, and down each leg.
 When something puts pressure on this nerve, it sends out pain signals along its entire path.